Dr. Villena-Mata has worked

 and agencies, dealing with conflict resolution;

-children of childhood abuse.
-As there was no
+childhood abuse.
+As there was no existing research

-to school to find out more.
-The result was her
+to find out more.
+The result was her dissertation,

 Since its publication, Walking Between Winds: